 Building and safety codes in New York are in place to do two main things: protect the health of people who are working in construction, and ensure the long-term safety of residents living and working in the buildings they construct.
 When these codes are not followed properly, injuries and even fatalities can occur.
 These codes are not arbitrary or put in place just to annoy constructions companies - they exist, typically, in response to unsafe conditions that have caused injuries and deaths in the past.

 If you or someone you know has been injured due to a violation of a building or safety code in New York, then compensation may be owed for pain and suffering.
 Violations of code are usually clear-cut cases of negligence, and when accidents happen as a result, those who violated the code are liable for your injuries and costs.
 Do not suffer alone - or in silence.
-Call the experienced NY personal injury lawyers of Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+Call the experienced NY personal injury lawyers of Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 We can discuss your case, talk about your options, and help make sure your rights are protected.